ernw/AndroTickler/README.md

 3) Set dex2jar to executable (libs/notJars//dex2jar-2.1/d2j-dex2jar.sh and libs/notJars//dex2jar-2.1/d2j_invoke.sh)
 4) Connect your Android device with the application-to-test installed on

+If building the source code fails, you can download the latest compiled release from the releases tab

 The current version does the following: